Commitment rules

 RESEARCH, LIFE THAT GOES FORWARD

 The time dedicated, the words spent, and the commitment to raise money to fund pancreas research.
 With an ironclad motivation, which Chiara does not hesitate to define as “also selfish”.
-“I hope that steps forward will be made somewhat quickly and that solutions will be found to keep lung metastases under control.
+Control.

-I know I’ve been lucky, in some ways, because I’m among the small percentage of people with operable pancreatic cancer.
-My greatest hope is to recover, but if life goes on, if research gives us a hand in the meantime, and if this disease can be kept under control, then that’s fine.
+I know I’ve been lucky, in some ways, because I’m among the small percentage of people with operable disease.

 For example, this year, I was able to access a genetic test to evaluate the dose of a drug that my body can tolerate, and it is an opportunity that did not exist before and can make a difference in a patient’s life.
 I hope so very much.”